DenisCarriere/geocoder/docs/results.rst

 The objective is to allow access to multiple results, without breaking the lib, neither adding to much complexity.

 - all existing API calls shoul continue to Work
-- access to all restults should be easy
+- access to all results should be easy

 .. code-block:: python